ihmeuw/vivarium_research/docs/source/gbd2017_models/causes/neoplasms/stomach_cancer/cancer_model.rst

   think more about these assumptions in relation to the sojourn time

-3. The prevalence of pre-clinical (the pre-clincial cancer is screen-detectable for stomach cancer) is assumed to be equal to incidence of pre-clinical cancer (per assumption #2, this would be i_c414 which is the GBD incidence rate scaled to the susceptable population) x duration in the pre-clinical state which is the mean sojourn time (MST).
+3. For stomach cancer, we are assuming there is a 5% H. pylori screening coverage in the insured population (double check if we want to bake this into the general population or we create an insured population for our baseline scenario?).
+For now, we assume that the insured population is the general GBD population.
+There is no endoscopy screening in the general GBD population, hence there are no PC states in the general population.
+Therefore prevalence_S, general population = 1 - prevalence_c414

-4. If there is any baseline screening in the general population (GBD population), then the prevalence obtained from GBD (prev_c414) is equal to a combination of asymptomatic cancers detected from screening and symptomatic cancers that were not screened and reached clinical stage.
-Our simulation population is slightly different from the general population- we exclude any symptomatic cancers in the sim population.
-Additioanlly, we also exclude those pre-clinical cancers detected from any baseline screening in the general population.
-Hence, the susceptive population S in the sim population is prev_PC x (1- baseline screening %).
-Prev_PC (per assumption #2 and 3) = i_c414 (GBD incidence) / prevalence of susceptibles in the general population (GBD population) x MST.
+4. In our simulation, we will model th pre-clinical state because we will introduce endoscopy screening which will detect pre-clinical canceers and move pay-out forward (earlier).
+The prevalence of pre-clinical (the pre-clincial cancer is screen-detectable for stomach cancer) is assumed to be equal to incidence of pre-clinical cancer (per assumption #2, this would be i_c414 which is the GBD incidence rate among the susceptable population) x duration in the pre-clinical state which is the mean sojourn time (MST).

 Cause Model Diagram
 +++++++++++++++++++

 This causal diagram reflects the simulation population which is different from the general population (GBD).
-In the simulation population, we assume there are no symptomatic cancers (prev_C = 0).
 Note that the general population refers to the GBD population.

 .. image:: cause_model_diagram.svg